History of the Universalist Unitarian Church of Haverhill

 From the 1600's

 In 1639 a letter was sent to colonial Governor Winthrop asking that a settlement be started on the Merrimack River so that Rev. John Ward could be its minister.
 Twelve men built the original buildings.
-Originally called Pentucket, the settlement’s name was later changed to Haverhill in honor of the birthplace of their first minister, Rev. John Ward.
+Originally called Pentucket, the settlement’s name was later changed to Haverhill in honor of the birthplace of their first minister’s father, Rev. Nathaniel Ward.

 As Haverhill grew, other churches were established—the North Parish, West Parish and East Parish.
 The original church of Haverhill became known as First Parish.
 Theological differences between the Trinitarians and the Unitarians began in 1734 when the Rev. Barnard, minister of the First Parish, began preaching from an increasingly Unitarian perspective.
 This was the first time a theology other than orthodox Christianity was preached in Haverhill.